10 Panel Drug Test (Drugs of Abuse Testing), Urine Popular

 This 10-panel drug test is used to check for the presence of drug abuse through a urine sample.
 In comparison to our 6-panel drug test, this test covers more prescription drugs that are often abused, in addition to the most popular illicit drugs.
 Illicit drugs, also known as street drugs or simply illegal drugs, are almost never prescribed.

-Amphetamines, barbiturates, benzodiazepines, cocaine, marijuana metabolites (THC), methadone, methaqualone, opiates, phencyclidine (PHP), and propoxyphene can be detected with this test.
+Amphetamines, barbiturates, benzodiazepines, cocaine, marijuana metabolites (THC), methadone, methaqualone, opiates, phencyclidine (PCP), and propoxyphene can be detected with this test.

 Drugs tested in this panel